 She instinctively began to sit up.
 The tip of Aerik’s sword met her before she could so much as get her shoulder blades off the ground, the tip insistently pushing against her throat until she relaxed her abdomen muscles and let her shoulders and head fall back to the ground.
 She looked up into Aerik’s face fearfully, waiting to see what his next move would be, painfully aware that she was beaten.

 “See?
 Here’s a perfect example of you not being fast enough,” he said, applying a steady pressure to the tip of his sword digging into her neck.
-“And you should absolutely be afraid of being solely reliant on my mercy.”
+“And you should absolutely be afraid of being solely reliant on my mercy, especially considering how insistent you are about me being your enemy.”

 Jerica swallowed hard, not even bothering to look for her sword.
 She didn’t know where it had landed after he yanked it from her hands – and at this point it didn’t matter if it was right beside her.
 It was much too unwieldy, and his sword was much too close, for it to help her now.
 The fighting always turned to talking when someone was pinned with a sword on their throat.